The P-Card SHALL NOT be used for the following:

 - Alcoholic beverages

-- Travel related expenses (except domestic conference registrations which are allowed)
+- Travel related expenses (except group travel or domestic conference registrations)

 - Guests & entertainment (except for catering orders through CaterTrax and approved Off Campus Caterers including other expenses listed on the Accounting Code Reference Guide.